 William Connor, or O’Connor as it sometimes appears, always gave his profession as ‘laborer’ or ‘day laborer’.
 When the family was living on Fore Street we can surmise that he may have found most of his work at the Portland Company right across the street.
 I think it’s very possible that William at some point found work with the Cunningham Brothers, one of the city’s premier masonry firms of the period.
 We have seen their work, both speculated and confirmed, in several posts on the blog.
 Noted for their stylistic handling of details and high level of craftsmanship, several of their touches are found on our subject.

 As noted, the masonry on our subject displays a level of craftsmanship and style that is out of character for the neighborhood.
 The window openings are clean cut with simple wooden sills.
-Topping the window openings of the front façade are 2-stage compressed arch crowns which rest on corbeled brackets with a drapery motif.
-The windows on the remaining walls have simple compressed arch tops.
+Topping the window openings of the front façade are 2-stage compressed arch crowns that rest on corbeled brackets with a drapery motif.
+The windows on the remaining walls have simple compressed archtops.
 The eaves are bracketed and have a fine dentil molding at the transition line.
 The cornice projects slightly and is paneled.
-Another sign of craftsmanship not easily discerned from the photos is the use of a red tinted mortar on the joints.
+Another sign of craftsmanship not easily discerned from the photos is the use of a red-tinted mortar on the joints.
 This simple detail minimizes the joints and helps visually unify the body of the building into a singular mass.

 53 Sheridan Street on the 1886 Sanborn Insurance Map.
 Library of Congress